bhanukandregula/springboot-angular-ecommerce-project/ecommerce-release01/03-frontend/angular-ecommerce/README.md

    6. Update ProductSerice to call URLew on Springboot App

 4. Master/ detail view of products
+   1. Create a new component for Product details
+   2. Add new angular route for product Details
+   3. Add router links to the product-list-grid HTML page
+   4. Enhance ProductDetailsComponent to retrive Product from ProductService
+   5. Udpate productService  to call URL on Springboot app
+   6. Udpate HTML page for the productDetailsComponent to display product details

 5. Pagination support for products
 6. Add products to shopping cart (CRUD)
 7. Shopping cart checkout